ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "Nothing in life is to be feared, it is only to be understood.
-Now is the time to understand more, so that we may fear less."
+  "Life is 10% what happens to you and 90% how you react to it."
-<br>— Marie Curie
+<br>— Chuck Swindoll
 </blockquote>
 </h3>